ftinoco/CoreSignalRCRUD/README.md

 # Example how to use SignalR in simple product CRUD

-Create a database called "SignalRProdDB" before that run the migration
+Create a database called "SignalRProdDB" before run the migration